Rodolfo Castro Player Props: Pirates vs. Giants

 Giants Pitching Rankings

-- The 8.9 strikeouts per nine innings put together by the Giants pitching staff ranks 12th in MLB.
+- The nine strikeouts per nine innings compiled by the Giants pitching staff ranks 11th in the league.

-- The Giants have a 4.15 team ERA that ranks 14th across all MLB pitching staffs.
+- The Giants have a 4.09 team ERA that ranks 12th among all league pitching staffs.

-- Giants pitchers combine to rank 18th in baseball in home runs given up (63 total, 1.2 per game).
+- The Giants rank 18th in baseball in home runs given up (64 total, 1.2 per game).

-- Brebbia (2-0) takes the mound for the Giants in his fourth start of the season.
-He has a 3.68 ERA in 22 2/3 innings pitched, with 31 strikeouts.
+- The Giants will send Wood (1-0) to the mound for his seventh start of the season.
+He is 1-0 with a 3.51 ERA and 26 strikeouts in 25 2/3 innings pitched.

-- The righty last appeared in relief on Thursday, when he tossed two scoreless innings against the Milwaukee Brewers while giving up two hits.
+- In his most recent time out on Saturday against the Milwaukee Brewers, the left-hander threw 5 2/3 innings, allowing one earned run while surrendering three hits.

-- The 33-year-old has put up a 3.68 ERA and 12.7 strikeouts per nine innings across 23 games this season, while giving up a batting average of .210 to his opponents.
+- In seven games this season, the 32-year-old has an ERA of 3.51, with 9.1 strikeouts per nine innings.
+Opponents are batting .240 against him.

 © 2023 Data Skrive.
 All rights reserved.